KX telephone boxes

 The KX series of telephone boxes in the United Kingdom was introduced by BT (British Telecom) in 1985.
 Following the privatisation of BT in 1984, the company decided to create a newly designed and improved take on the British telephone box, which at this point consisted of predominantly red telephone boxes which BT had recently acquired, the most common being the iconic K6 box.
 These red boxes were considered flawed in parts by BT for several reasons, including cost, lack of ventilation, accessibility and maintenance.
 After a series of trials and an earlier aborted project, BT announced they were to spend £160m on a series of new phoneboxes, new computer chip controlled payphones and the phasing out of all older red telephone boxes.
-The KX Kiosk range was designed for BT by Warwick based DCA but were engineered by GKN in Telford.
-The main telephone box in the KX range is the KX100.
-Upon launch, there were two further production models - the KX200 and the KX300.
-The boxes were produced at a rate of 5,000-6,000 a year between 1986-1996.
-In 1987, the smaller 'vandal resistant' KX410 and KX420 pillars joined the range (but neither were built by GKN and never high numbers).
-In 1990, the indoor KX500 pillar/wall range was designed, having several sub variants.
-In 1996, the KX100 was adapted into a 'new' model called the KX+.
-The KX+ kiosks were produced at a rate of 5,000 a year, with the total count of all BT-owned public phones (including the pillar and wall mounted KX500 series) reaching 137,000 by 1999.
-This number has since decreased to around 15,000 (2024 BT figures) and continues to fall annually.
+The KX Kiosk range was designed for BT by Warwick based David Carter Associates DCA_Design - at the time 'DCA Design International', but were engineered by GKN in Telford.

+The main model of the KX range is the square upright rectangular KX100 kiosk with or without a door.
+Upon launch, there were two further production models - the open pedestal 'KX200' and the triangular 'KX300'.
+The housings were initially produced at a rate of 5,000-6,000 a year between 1985-1986, with production intensifying to around 3,000 a month between 1987-1989 before slowing down in the early-to-mid-1990s once the older kiosk estate was replaced and the number of public payphones had more than doubled.
+In 1987, the smaller 'vandal resistant' KX410 and KX420 pillars joined the range (but both were built by smaller companies than GKN with low production numbers).
+In 1990, the indoor KX500 pillar/wall range was designed, having several sub-variants, and production of the KX200 and KX300 dropped off.
+In 1996, the KX100 was adapted into a 'new' upgraded model called the KX+.

-Whilst the updated functions of the KX housings were praised, the designs were widely criticised and were seen as stylistically inferior to the red telephone boxes.
-The plan to replace the red boxes was also criticised, and this led to a successful public campaign by the c20th Society to save many of the red kiosks.
+At the peak of BT's public telephone network's popularity in 1999 the company operated around 140,000 payphones.
+The figure includes phones housed in the red heritage models from the GPO and Post Office era, within/on the KX range (including thousands of the pillar and wall mounted KX500 series which could host between 1-4 payphones on one unit).
+Exact numbers of KX housings produced are not known but research is underway and likely to be announced in a forthcoming book about the KX housings in late 2026.
+New production of KX kiosks and housings largely ceased in 2001, with BT contracting GKN to refurbish recovered models for re-use.
+From 2002, BT began a programme of identifying and removing thousands of underused payphones and the redundant housings.
+By 2024, BT's own figures placed the remaining payphone estate at just 15,000 and the company intends to reduce the number to somewhere between 2,500 and 5,000 kiosks with working payphones by 2027.